Azure/AzureStack-QuickStart-Templates/101-vm-linux-docker-registry/README.md

 - `Ubuntu Server 16.04-LTS` was syndicated from Azure Stack's Marketplace by the operator
 - `Custom Script Extensions for Linux 2.0` was syndicated from Azure Stack's Marketplace by the operator
 - You have access to a X.509 certificate in PFX format
-- You can execute [htpasswd](https://httpd.apache.org/docs/2.4/programs/htpasswd.html) to generate the authorized users credentials
 - You can [connect](https://docs.microsoft.com/en-us/azure-stack/user/azure-stack-powershell-configure-user) to the target Azure Stack instance using PowerShell

 ## Setup